 I gave the armory a solid door with the toughest lock I could imagine.
 The point is not to protect my things but to distract anyone looking to loot my tower.
 Even if they get through the door, the room will be filled with all of the random stuff I have collected, but do not use often.

 After the armory, I cast to increase the square footage of the whole spire by an additional thirty percent or so.
 I needed more space in the workshop, library, and probably the armory soon to.
 There are a few amenities I wanted to try in my apartment that I now have space for.

 The last step was to re-finish the outside of the tower.
 The roof is now red, for a bit of color.
 I refreshed and strengthened all of the waterproofing.
 Adding two bay windows to the apartment was a last minute inspiration.
 From my rocking chair I can now see sunrise and sunset.

 Three unled stacks of Celery Stalkers attacked the orchard around midday.
 The Crap was lost but it managed to screen for Edwin’s escape.
 I have already replaced it.

-My max stack consisted of: Turnip the level seven Weirdish; my level 6 Terracotta Defender; Edwin the second level Caregrow; GiGi the level three Granite Guardian; my level two Lumber Golem, Knot; as well as a second level Iron Maiden; and two level one Soft Rock Golems.
+My 8-stack consisted of: Turnip the level seven Weirdish; my level six Terracotta Defender; Edwin the second level Caregrow; GiGi the level three Granite Guardian; my level two Lumber Golem, Knot; as well as a second level Iron Maiden; and a pair of level one Soft Rock Golems.

 Oh, I almost forgot.
 A third level Novice Dirtamancer, with an artifact.
 My special of the day was Deep, I never figured out what it did.
 I also took Pigeon A, which is level nine now.
 I do not have it engage anything directly if it can be helped.
 Having such a high spot check nearby is reassuring, plus it pads our stack bonus.
 Losing such an old and useful unit would be unfortunate.